bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 passed directly to the software.

-This document has been prepared by the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hard, and Mike Jones.
+This document has been prepared by the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hard, Mike Jones, and Justin Richer.
 This document is input into the GNAP working group.

 {::boilerplate bcp14}